phaze-the-dumb/QCBOT/README.md

 !ping: Pings the bot

-!dash: Sends a DM with a link to the Bot dashbored
+!dash: Sends a DM with a link to the Bot dashboard